Air & AG Truck Rule

 Under the California Air Resources Board Truck and Bus Rule, diesel trucks that are identified on the reporting forms as being agricultural vehicles must be identified.

 Owners must affix labels or paint an AG identification on their qualified diesel vehicles .

 Truck owners must permanently affix or paint an AG identification label on the right and left door of each limited-mileage and specialty agricultural diesel vehicle in their fleet.
 Two stickers are required per truck.

-MCFB has AG stickers in stock as well as the NE stickers available for NOX exempt vehicles.
+MCFB has AG stickers in stock for exempt vehicles.
 See air quality rules for applicability to your vehicle in the Monterey County region (link).

-Monterey County Farm Bureau members may contact the MCFB office to obtain AG and NE stickers.
+Monterey County Farm Bureau members may contact the MCFB office to obtain AG stickers.